-Hot Water Beach is on Mercury Bay on the east coast of the Coromandel Peninsula, New Zealand.
-Often rated as one of the world’s most renowned beaches, it was a must-do on our bucket list.
-A visit to the Hot Water Beach is a truly unique Kiwi experience.
+Hot Water Beach, located on Mercury Bay along the picturesque east coast of New Zealand’s Coromandel Peninsula, is a must-visit on our bucket list.
+This natural wonder is often rated as one of the most remarkable beaches in the world.
+And, our visit to Hot Water Beach promised to be a truly unique Kiwi experience.

 - When to visit Hot Water Beach

-- Tips for the Hot Water Beach visiting
+- Tips for a Memorable Visit to Hot Water Beach

 - Combine the visit of Cathedral Cove in one day